-Canon 350D versus Canon 650D
+Canon 350D vs 650D

-The Canon EOS 350D (called XT in some regions) and the Canon EOS 650D (labelled Canon T4i in some countries) are two digital cameras that were announced, respectively, in February 2005 and June 2012.
+The Canon EOS 350D (called Canon XT in some regions) and the Canon EOS 650D (labelled Canon T4i in some countries) are two digital cameras that were announced, respectively, in February 2005 and June 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 350D has a resolution of 8 megapixel, whereas the 650D provides 17.9 MP.
+The 350D has a resolution of 8 megapixels, whereas the 650D provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 650D is notably larger (11 percent) than the Canon 350D.
 Moreover, the 650D is markedly heavier (6 percent) than the 350D.
 In this context, it is worth noting that neither the 350D nor the 650D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.